nerves-hub/nerves_key/README.md

 ## Provisioning

-Now that you have a signing certificate, the signer's private key, and a manufacturer serial number, you can provision a NervesKey or the ATECC508A/608A acting as a NervesKey in your device.
+Now that you have a signer certificate, the signer's private key, and a manufacturer serial number, you can provision a NervesKey or the ATECC508A/608A acting as a NervesKey in your device.
 Usually there's some custom manufacturing support software that performs this step.
 We'll provision at the iex prompt.